ayunami2000/ayuncraft/README.md

 ## Installing (detailed)

-If you want to use this project but don't want to compile it from scratch, download [stable-download/stable-download.zip](https://github.com/LAX1DUDE/eaglercraft/raw/main/stable-download/stable-download.zip) and extract
+If you want to use this project but don't want to compile it from scratch, download [stable-download/stable-download-new.zip](https://github.com/LAX1DUDE/eaglercraft/raw/main/stable-download/stable-download-new.zip) and extract

-Within stable-download.zip there is a 'java' and a 'web_folder' folder.
+Within stable-download-new.zip there is a 'java' and a 'web' folder.
 Upload the contents of the web folder to your web server. **The web folder will not work if it is opened locally via file:///, it needs to be opened on an http:// or https:// page.
 Try [this extention](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb/) if you are on chrome or if that's not possible then download the alternative single-file html [offline version](https://github.com/LAX1DUDE/eaglercraft/raw/main/stable-download/Offline_Download_Version.html) that does work on file URLs.** If you use this alternative version, please make sure you and your peers keep your copies up to date by regularly downloading any newer versions of the html file at [this link](https://github.com/LAX1DUDE/eaglercraft/blob/main/stable-download/Offline_Download_Version.html) to avoid getting stuck with a version that has a game-breaking glitch or mistake.
 The eaglercraft bungeecord executable is in the java/bungee_command folder along with the sample configuration file and a run.bat script to launch it.
 CraftBukkit for minecraft 1.5.2 configured to work with the eaglercraft bungee executable is in java/bukkit_command.
 The available version of Spigot 1.5.2 has a bug when used with bungee so you are limited to CraftBukkit and CraftBukkit plugins only on your servers

 **Here are some Bukkit plugins compatible with Eaglercraft: [https://github.com/LAX1DUDE/eaglercraft-plugins](https://github.com/LAX1DUDE/eaglercraft-plugins)**